公 法 评 论 |

 autopoietic theory displays a perhaps unnecessarily technocratic and conservative

 bias.
-For the concept of power functions as an indicator of 'the art of the possible'
+For the concept of power functions as an indicator of 'the art of the

 and of responsibility.
-By defining power and politics as narrowly as he does, by its
+By defining power and politics as narrowly as he does,

-radical anti-'humanism', Luhmann's theory defines issues out of the reach of agency
+radical anti-'humanism', Luhmann's theory defines issues out of the reach

-and politics and, by the same token, de-legitimates many attempts to question the
+and politics and, by the same token, de-legitimates many attempts to question

 status quo.
 A sketchy comparison with other post-structuralist social theories